 Usually, that cake is cut into a certain number of slices.
 Or rather shares.
 A company can have any number of shares, and the nominal value of those shares is decided by the founder(s) or director(s) as more people come on board.

 Essentially, shares represent ownership of a company.
 And every limited company in the UK is made up of shares.
 Generally speaking, shares are available immediately, meaning that shareholders (those receiving shares) can have their slice of cake and eat it right away.

 There are different types of shares.
 This is where it gets a little more complicated so we won’t go into detail.
 But it’s worth knowing the top two types that people talk about: Ordinary Shares and Preferred Shares.

 Save a slice for later.

-Instead of sharing a slice of the cake with shareholders immediately, founders/directors can issue options instead.
+Instead of sharing a slice of the cake with shareholders immediately, founders/directors can award options instead.
 The recipient of those options has the right to convert (exercise) those options into shares at a later date or on exit, at a pre-agreed price.

 So essentially, options can one day become actual shares in a company.
 You’ve been saved a slice for later.